DianaNites/cargo-sysroot/README.md

 A simple tool to compile the sysroot crates for your no_std application, while using the standard cargo tools.

 This is not a wrapper like `cargo xbuild` or `xargo`, this is a standalone tool you call once beforehand.
-This has the nice benefit of actually working with standard tools like RLS, clippy, or even the simple `cargo check`.
+This has the nice benefit of actually working with standard tools like Rust Analyzer, clippy, or even the simple `cargo check`.
 It accomplishes this by generating a `.cargo/config` for you.

 ## Prerequisite